kad3nce/collective/README.markdown

 * Textile/Markdown content formatting
 * Pretty page urls
 * Markup and Styling still looks like wiki.merbivore.com
-* View http://github.com/meekish/collective/wikis/todo to get an idea of current status

 ### Take It For A Spin